 Type of Go Global Experiences

 Course information and restrictions

-IJL Track is now open to all ability levels students without any previous experience can study Japanese
+- Intensive Japanese Language Track (IJL) is now open to all ability levels students without any previous experience can study Japanese

 Transfer credits and equivalent courses at this university